 Let’s just get this right out in the open… if you’re having to pay extra for on-site SEO (search engine optimization), then the website design firm you’re talking to might not be thinking the right way.
 Let me explain.

 Really about 95% or more of the website projects that happen need SEO.
 They need to rank well and get traffic.
 If your website designer isn’t very “SEO-minded” with everything they do and they’ve having to charge extra for it, then they don’t get it.
 They should be doing on-site SEO with every step they take to set up your website.

 - The load speed of the website (VERY IMPORTANT)

 - Forcing HTTPS (SSL) URLs

 - Forcing one version of the domain name

 - And so on.

-Doing on-site SEO should be included in your project.
-The designer you choose should do things like this by nature, so there shouldn’t be any extra cost to do things correctly.
+Doing on-site SEO should be included in your project – for sure.
+The designer you choose should do things like this naturally, so there shouldn’t be any extra cost to do things correctly.